WMA Guidelines on Promotional Mass Media Appearances by Physicians

 PREAMBLE

-Mass media can effectively play diverse roles in medical communication.
-Physicians, as professionals and experts can contribute to improved public health by providing the public with accurate health related information.
+Mass media, including social media, can effectively play diverse roles in medical communication.
+Physicians, as professionals and experts, can contribute to improved public health by providing the public with accurate health related information.
 Mass media provides a channel through which physicians may contribute to society by leveraging mass media appearances in positive ways.

 This issue is more serious in some countries where there are different systems of medicine, including alternative medicine.

-The WMA recommends the following guidelines regarding mass media appearances by physicians to prevent them from being involved in commercial activities that may compromise professional ethics and to contribute to patient safety by ensuring physicians providing accurate, timely, and objective information.
+- The WMA recalls its Statement on the Professional and Ethical Use of Social Media and recommends the following guidelines regarding mass media appearances by physicians to prevent them from being involved in commercial activities that may compromise professional ethics and to contribute to patient safety by ensuring physicians providing accurate, timely, and objective information.

 Accurate and Objective Delivery of Scientifically Proven Medical Information

-3. Physicians shall include important information including possible adverse effects and risks when explaining medical procedures, drugs, or other products.
+- Physicians shall include important information, such as possible adverse effects and risks, when explaining medical procedures, drugs, or other products.

 Not Abusing Mass Media as a Means of Advertisement

-5. Physicians shall practice prudence regarding personal appearances on home shopping programs..
+- Physicians shall practice prudence regarding personal appearances on home shopping programs.
 The physician should have no financial stake in the products being sold.

-6. Physicians shall not be a part of mass media advertisement on any product, which is harmful to human, and/or environment.
+- Physicians shall not be a part of mass media advertisement on any product which is harmful to humans and/or the environment.

 Maintaining Professional Integrity

-9. Physicians shall not engage in the promotion, sale or advertising of commercial products and shall not introduce false or exaggerated statements regarding their qualifications such as academic background, professional experience, medical specialty and licensure as a specialist, for the benefit of the economic interests of any commercial entity.
+- Physicians shall not engage in the promotion, sale or advertising of commercial products and shall not introduce false or exaggerated statements regarding their qualifications, such as academic background, professional experience, medical specialty and licensure as a specialist, for the benefit of the economic interests of any commercial entity.